Lambertseter Line: Planning

 The basics for the metro were established in 1951, with a common segment through Enerhaugen with a terminus at Grønlands torg, to avoid having to cross Akerselva.
-The plans were made such that in the future the line could be extended to connect to Holmenkolbanen's western underground line at Nationalthatret.
+The plans were made such that in the future the line could be extended to connect to Holmenkolbanen's western underground line at Nationaltheatret.
 Four branches would be built, including the Grorud Line; the existing Østensjø Line would be converted to metro.
 The Lambertseter Line was politically approved on 3 April 1952 and the full four-line network was approved on 9 December 1954.
 The latter included moving the terminus to Jernbanetorget.
 Investments were estimated at 221 million Norwegian krone, including rolling stock.
 The Lambertseter Line was given a new route west of Ryen, and would connect to the Østensjø Line at Bryn.
 These plans were passed by the city council on 9 December 1954, and also included the construction of the Grorud Line and an extension of the Østensjø Line from Oppsal to Bøler.
 In February 1956, it was also decided that the Lambertseter Line would be expanded to Bergkrystallen.